bkrencker/HDIBackupRestore/README.md

 ## Automate Backup Creation using BTP Job Scheduler

-Using the `mta.yaml` file of this project will already create a BTP Scheduler instance.
+The `mta.yaml` file of this project will already create a BTP Scheduler instance.

 After deployment to BTP, make sure you assign the Scheduler Administrator role to your user.